sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 ### SSA Offices

-Mountain View:
+### Mountain View
- * Not as long of a wait to get into the office (not as much security screening), but took longer for the card to arrive.
+Not as long of a wait to get into the office (not as much security screening), but took longer for the card to arrive.

-San Jose Downtown:
+### San Jose Downtown
- * Long wait just to get into the building (outdoor wait due to security screening), but card arrived in 2 business days (was promised two weeks).
+Long wait just to get into the building (outdoor wait due to security screening), but card arrived in 2 business days (was promised two weeks).

 As with everything else, your mileage may vary.